 - Hospitals may not be able to deny care to indigent persons if the facility accepts certain federal funding;

 - Emergency room personnel may be required to treat persons with a life-threatening condition; or

 - The medical duty of care exists if a person is unconscious and family members authorize the treatment.

-Feel free to call our Atlanta medical malpractice lawyers with questions concerning a treatment provider's medical duty of care or any other issues regarding Georgia medical malpractice claims.
+Feel free to call our Atlanta medical negligence lawyers with questions concerning a treatment provider's medical duty of care or any other issues regarding Georgia medical malpractice claims.
 You can contact us at (866) 249-5513 or (404) 995-3955.
-For your convenience, you can also use our case review form or send an email to firstname.lastname@example.org.
-Be advised that you should not wait to call because a potential medical malpractice claim is subject to time limitations.
+For your convenience, you can also use our case review form or send an email to email@example.com.
+Be advised that you should not wait to call because a potential malpractice claim is subject to time limitations.
 Due to high burden of proof imposed in such claims, extensive research and preparation is necessary.
-Atlanta medical malpractice lawyers must have the time to evaluate and prepare the claim properly.
+Atlanta lawyers must have the time to evaluate and prepare the claim properly.